Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_folder_smb.md

 To specify directory for SMB host.
 If the target directory does not exist, it will be created at the time of synchronization.

-Note: Under the following conditions, it becomes a circular reference and loops.
-Specify a directory filter or specify a directory on the master side that is different from the target.

-- No directory specified when the same SMB server is specified for master and target

-- No directory filter specified

 **The following is only displayed when the synchronization type is Archive.**

 ### Save all  files in the destination directory without creating subdirectories

 If checked, the destination directory will not create a subdirectory in the source directory.

-### To archive the
+### Select the target to archive

-Select a file with a shooting date and time older than the archive execution date and time.
-(Regardless of the shooting date and time, the shooting date is 7 days or older, the shooting date is 30 days or older, the shooting date is 60 days or older, the shooting date is 90 days or older, the shooting date is 180 days or older, the shooting date is You can choose from more than one year old)
+Select the criteria for the photos or videos to be archived.

+- Any date (All)
+- Older than 7 days
+- Older than 30 days
+- Older than 60 days
+- Older than 90 days
+- Older than 180 days
+- Older than 1 year

 ### Increment  file names by appending

 You can add a sequence number to the file name.

+- Do not change
+- 2 digit sequence (01-99)
+- 3 digit sequence (001-999)
+- 4 digit sequence (0001-9999)
+- 5 digit sequence (00001-99999)
+- 6 digit sequence (000001-999999)

 ### Edit file name parameter